A complete guide to Lateral Flow testing.

 *Full validation and clinical data available on request

 How to carry out the Lateral Flow test

 How effective are the Lateral Flow tests?

 It is widely recognized that lateral flow testing is a crucial factor in driving down the spread of COVID-19.
-Fundamentally, the key advantage lies in the rapid result that assists to find positive cases, helping to intercept & reduce any further infections.
-A number of tests have been put forward to be tested by Public Health England and the University of Oxford & whilst PCR tests will always be considered the gold-standard for COVID-19 testing, the simplicity & speed associated with lateral flow testing is ultimately what we need to rely on to continue breaking the chains of infection transmission.
+Fundamentally, the key advantage lies in the rapid result that assists to find positive cases, helping to intercept and reduce any further infections.
+A number of tests have been put forward to be tested by Public Health England and the University of Oxford and whilst PCR tests will always be considered the gold-standard for COVID-19 testing, the simplicity and speed associated with lateral flow testing is ultimately what we need to rely on to continue breaking the chains of infection transmission.

 Here at Santé we have a number of trained lateral flow specialists on hand to help with any questions or documentation requirements you may have about the Santé Lateral Flow test.
 Contact email@example.com